emmaguo13/forkable-worker/README.md

 # forkable-worker

 `forkable-worker` is a TypeScript Notion Worker that turns Forkable lunch ordering into worker tools.
-It authenticates to Forkable with your session cookie, reads the available menus for a date, shows your current order, and can place or replace a meal order on your behalf.
+It authenticates to Forkable with your session cookie, reads the available menus for a date, shows your current and past orders, and can place or replace a meal order on your behalf.

 ## What This Repo Can Do

-- Expose `getRestaurantsAndMealsForDate` to list every orderable meal for a `YYYY-MM-DD` date, grouped by delivery location and restaurant.
+- Expose `getRestaurantsAndMealsForDate` to list every orderable meal for a `YYYY-MM-DD` date, grouped by delivery location and restaurant, with price and description inline.
 - Expose `getCurrentOrderForDate` to show your current order for a date, optionally narrowed to one location.
+- Expose `getPastOrders` to look back at your order history across all delivery locations (defaults to the last 10 weeks) so you can review what you've been ordering.
 - Expose `orderMealForDate` to place or replace an editable order by exact `mealId` + `menuId` or by a meal-name search.
 - Validate date format, location filters, ambiguous meal matches, and required Forkable modifier selections before sending an order.
 - Return structured results that are suitable for a Notion worker tool surface.

 ## How It Works

-- [`src/index.ts`](./src/index.ts) registers the worker and its three public tools.
+- [`src/index.ts`](./src/index.ts) registers the worker and its four public tools.
 - [`src/forkable.ts`](./src/forkable.ts) wraps the Forkable GraphQL API and contains the matching, validation, and order-submission logic.
-- [`src/forkable.test.ts`](./src/forkable.test.ts) covers the main behavior: menu listing, current-order lookup, exact ordering, ambiguity handling, and required selection validation.
+- [`src/forkable.test.ts`](./src/forkable.test.ts) covers the main behavior: menu listing, current-order lookup, past-order history, exact ordering, ambiguity handling, and required selection validation.

 The worker authenticates by sending your Forkable `_easyorder_session` cookie as the value of `FORKABLE_SESSION_COOKIE`.
 The worker acts as the Forkable user tied to that session.